-AstraZeneca AB ("AstraZeneca")
+AstraZeneca AB (AstraZeneca)

-Under the terms of the AstraZeneca collaboration partnership agreement, the Company received an up-front license fee of \$35.0 million in October 2012 and a \$15.0 million payment in December 2013, which are both being recognized as revenue on a straight-line basis over the estimated period of performance, which is currently estimated to be December 2016.
-AstraZeneca reimburses the Company for its internal and external development-related costs.
-These reimbursements are recognized as collaborative development revenue when the development-related costs are incurred.
+In October 2012, the Company entered into a collaboration partnership with AstraZeneca for the worldwide development and commercialization of tenapanor.
+Under the terms of the AstraZeneca collaboration partnership agreement, or the AstraZeneca Agreement, the Company received an up-front license fee of \$35.0 million in October 2012, a \$15.0 million payment in December 2013 and a \$25.0 million payment in May 2014.
+The amounts were recorded as deferred revenue when received and were recognized as revenue on a straight-line basis over the remaining estimated period of performance under the AstraZeneca Agreement, which during the three months ended March 31, 2015, we estimated to be December 2017.